Congestive Heart Failure - Common Reasons for CHF

 So why does high blood pressure create an environment so conducive to heart failure?
 The narrowed arterial pathways reduce the blood’s ability to travel through the body smoothly.
 So, when arterial pressure is high, the heart must work harder (read: too hard) to eject volume.

 Think of your heart as that bodybuilder at the gym.
 The heart wants desperately to keep up with the resistance being thrown its way.
 To cope with this extra resistance, the heart bulks up (much like the bodybuilder), stiffens up (ditto) and - eventually - peters out.
 It becomes less able to do its job; not more.

-Because of the increased pressure in the Aorta and pulmonary arteries, the ventricles have to increase pump action (contractility) which leads to hypertrophy (thickening of the walls), and thus decreasing the ability to pump effectively.
-The reduction in ejection volume (ejection fraction) creates pressure in the ventricles to build, and this has a backwards effect: pressure in the atria increases, leading to pulmonary and systemic congestion – or – congestive heart failure.
-The increase in volume in the ventricles and atria leads to stretching of the walls or dilation/dilatation, the end stage of the heart failure.
+Because of the increased pressure in the Aorta and pulmonary arteries, the ventricles have to increase pump action (contractility), which leads to hypertrophy (thickening of the walls), thus decreasing the ability to pump effectively.
+The reduction in ejection volume (ejection fraction) creates pressure in the ventricles to build, and this has a backwards effect: pressure in the atria increases, leading to pulmonary and systemic congestion - or congestive heart failure.
+The increase in volume in the ventricles and atria leads to stretching of the walls or dilation/dilatation, the end-stage of the heart failure.

 As is true anywhere in the body, scar tissue does not distend or stretch.
 There is no play or give in the artery wall… and that translates to even more micro-tearing.

 It only gets worse.
 The pitted arteries then become perfect host sites for fat, cholesterol and other yish (commonly referred to as 'plaque') to lodge.
 The combination of these forces produces a stiff artery with a narrow lumen, which is the first act for peripheral artery disease (if it occurs in the periphery) or coronary artery disease (if it occurs in the vessels supplying the heart).